alexmanguera/Adwords-Scripts/README.md

 * Ability to move irrelevant (low STS keywords that does not meet threshold) to an Ad Group Placeholder.
 * Creates the Ad Group placeholder if it does not exists.

+ver 1.3

+* Ability to Skip certain Ad Groups/Campaigns that are assigned with the label "STS_SKIP".
 - - - - - - - - - - - - - - - - - - - - -